About Galapagos

 Booking Tips and Best Times for Deals

-- Book in Advance: Secure your accommodation early, especially during peak seasons like June to August and December to January.
+- Book accommodation well in advance, especially during peak seasons like June to September and December to January.

 Budget & Costs